 John Landis is often thought of as a comedic director with films like National Lampoon’s Animal House (1978) under his belt.
 After this film, he would continue with the comedy route, directing films like Coming to America (1988) with Eddie Murphy.
-The film follows two American backpackers (David Naughton and Griffin Dunne) who are attacked by a werewolf.
-The one that survives deals with the possibility of eventually transforming into a werewolf.
+This gory film, however, follows two American backpackers, portrayed by David Naughton and Griffin Dunne, who are attacked by a werewolf.
+The one who survives deals with the possibility of eventually transforming into a werewolf.
 Landis infuses his comedic sensibilities into the film, creating a true horror-comedy that is equally funny and terrifying.

 As the film that started the original zombie craze, George A. Romero’s Night of the Living Dead is the genre’s most influential entry.
 It focuses on a group of people who are trapped in a Pennsylvania farmhouse when zombies appear and begin to attack.
 The film formed our knowledge of how zombies work as reanimated corpses that hunt for living flesh.
 The film was successful at the box office and served as the first in a wildly popular horror series.
 On top of that, Night of the Living Dead incorporates social commentary on race relations in America, making it relevant to this day.